-If we get all left-sided breaths (with less area under the waveform, representing lower tidal volume), we may actually be ventilating the patient with less air per unit time (decreased minute volume).
+If we get all left-sided breaths (with less area under the second waveform, representing lower tidal volume), we may actually be ventilating the patient with less air per unit time (decreased minute volume).
 And that can be a bad thing, as we need to ensure adequate minute volume with all of our ventilated patients (another one of these concepts that we'll get to later...).
-Recognize that the size of these breaths is a function of both patient and what we dial in as pressure support.
+Recognize that the size of these breaths is a function of both patient effort and what we dial in as pressure support - more patient effort (mainly muscle contraction) facilitates more flow and, therefore, more volume.

 Ideally SIMV would include a mix of machine-delivered and patient-triggered breaths and the resultant minute volume would be close to our therapeutic goal, but that doesn't always happen and we need to watch out for it.
 Last thing to mention about SIMV: while we program the machine-delivered breaths to give us a certain volume (whether in volume control or pressure control mode), it is standard practice that patient triggered breaths are not as big as machine-delivered breaths.
 So what we typically see are tidal volumes at goal for machine initiated breaths and lower tidal volumes for patient triggered breaths.
-While that is the status quo, such a strategy may not make sense in the transport setting and it that the worth considering a strategy in which we titrate pressure support up so that pressure support breaths are comparable to machine-initiated breaths.
+While that is the status quo, such a strategy may not make sense in the transport setting and it is worth considering a strategy in which we titrate pressure support up so that pressure support breaths are comparable to machine-initiated breaths.